openstack-archive/senlin/doc/source/user/policy_types/region_placement.rst

 Node Distribution
 ~~~~~~~~~~~~~~~~~

-After a region placement polic is attached to a cluster and enabled, all
+After a region placement policy is attached to a cluster and enabled, all
 future node creations (by cluster scaling for example) will trigger an
 evaluation of the policy.